consulo/consulo-dev.github.io/docs/basics/disposers.md

 ## Diagnosing Disposer Leaks

 When the application exits, it performs a final sanity check to verify everything was disposed.
-If something was registered with the `Disposer` but remains undisposed, the IntelliJ Platform reports it before shutting down.
+If something was registered with the `Disposer` but remains undisposed, the Consulo reports it before shutting down.

 In test and Debug mode (`idea.disposer.debug` is set to `on`), registering a `Disposable` with the `Disposer` also registers a stack trace for the object's allocation path.
 The `Disposer` accomplishes this by creating a dummy `Throwable` at the time of registration.